7MustafaAdelIbrahim/Social-network-analysis/README.md

 ## Types of graphs.

 #### 1- Undirected graphs.
-      Undirected graphs are comprised of edges that don't have any inherent directionality associated with them.
+      Undirected graphs're named as such, as they're comprised of edges that don't have any inherent directionality associated with them.

 <img src= "https://user-images.githubusercontent.com/84151016/157510611-7997fef5-399c-4a38-b293-737eee328c21.png" width="400" height="100">